Manuzor/GamePhysics/README.md

 The Future
 ==========

 If I find the time, I will try to make this project run on Linux using GCC or Clang.
+Using CMake, of course...

 Third Party Software
 --------------------